top of page

 • Conflict

-As an ND, life simply feels harder and more overwhelming.
+As an ND person, life simply feels harder and more overwhelming.
 The hardest part is that because my own cup is rarely full I can never seem to give as much to others (friends, family, and of course- employers) as I'd like.
 There's just a constant struggle between what my heart wants and what I am capable of.
 Our worklist feels eternally endless and our goals feel eternally out of reach.
 We are always struggling to meet the high expectations we put on ourselves, or that others put on us.

 Instead of feeling down for not living up to those BIG expectations I put on myself, I started to re-evaluate how my own brain and body work and create systems and accommodations that work for me.